 The first of its kind in the Chino area, Cravings by 99 Ranch Market is a multi-vendor food hall centered inside the 56,000 square foot warehouse style grocery store.
 Bringing flavor and fusion to the community, Cravings is a new concept capturing the attention of locals.
 Pinhero Construction developed nine tenants to occupy the decorative space, including Red Envelope, Mad Bun, and Tenori.

 Popular vendors like Shomi Noods, Oi Asian Fusion, and Cauldron Ice Cream have seen multiple other locations around Southern California following the success of Cravings.
-99 Ranch Market serves imported specialty foods plus meat, seafood, produce & baked goods.
-Cravings delivers a promising future to the supermarket and diversifies the surrounding areas.
+The market delivers a promising future to the supermarket and diversifies the surrounding areas.
 Guests can even enjoy Piju, a specialty bar serving international flavors of beer and wine.

 56,000 square feet of space required a large team effort from Pinhero Construction, utilizing dozens subcontractors and staff for every element of the project.
 Assortments of wood, tile, glass, and material were used during construction, along with hundreds of finishes and light fixtures illuminating each tenant.
 Various artists across southern California contributed to painting custom designs on the dining area floor.

 The grocery store is characteristically larger than the average 99 Ranch Market, 16,000 feet larger.
 Accented by modern décor and eclectic artwork, the new culinary experience is shaking things up in the Chino food scene.
 General contractor Pinhero assisted with the design build phase to encourage guests to relax and unwind at the dining area, which holds seating for 250 to 300 people.